fwsa-batch2/aswath.kaja__web_project/pages/README.md

 2.Registered email and passwords only can log in

 ### REVIEW
+1.Only registered user can post review
-1.One user can post only one review
+2.Registered users can post review only one time
+3.If unregistered user post review page will redirect to register page

+### CUSTOMER SERVICES
+1.Name should range between 5 to 15 letters
+2.Email should in the form of @  .com
+3.All the customer details noted and saved in localStorage